 “No one’s ever been screwed more than the Indians,” he said feverishly.

 “That’s right,” Johnny said.
 “Do you want to be part of relevant radio?”

 “I guess.
 It sounds pretty cool.”
 He was trying to play it cool.
-He had nothing else going for him and the idea of new radio was making him maniacally excited.
+He had nothing else going for him and the idea of doing new live radio was making him manically excited.

 “Is there anything else, Ottis?”